4bitweb/whmcs-iyzipay-tokenized/README.md

 This gateway module provides Iyzipay (http://iyzico.com) payment gateway for WHMCS platform.

 Currently it supports payments in TRY, but support for other currencies (which iyzipay supports) can be added easily.
-Also this module supports remote tokenised credit card storage (ie. WHMCS won't store the CC details in its database, you'll be storing them on Iyzipay).
+Also this module supports remote tokenized credit card storage (ie. WHMCS won't store the CC details in its database, you'll be storing them on Iyzipay).
 Refunds are supported.

 This module does not support 3dsecure.